-Bio & Biomedical Engineering are interdisciplinary degrees that involve the same mathematical, analytical, and conceptual knowledge from related fields, such as Biology, Chemical Engineering, Robotics, Mechatronics, Materials Science, and even Computer Science.
+Bio & Biomedical Engineering degrees are interdisciplinary degrees that involve the same mathematical, analytical, and conceptual knowledge from related fields, such as Biology, Chemical Engineering, Robotics, Mechatronics, Materials Science, and even Computer Science.
 Some of the subdisciplines covered by Bio & Biomedical Engineering are orthopaedic implants, medical imaging, stem cell engineering, biomedical signal processing, and others.

 Biomedical Engineering students will develop a strong understanding of both biological processes and engineering, allowing them to bring new improvements in the Medicine field.
 They will learn how to develop, maintain, and improve new machines and medical tools, which are used in hospitals, clinics, and medical research centres.
 The life of many people will depend on the proper functioning of these devices.
 It’s crucial that they are reliable and stable, both from a hardware and software point of view.

 You can find exciting work in the following occupations: clinical engineer/scientist, medical device developer, biomechanics engineer, bioengineering researcher.Read more